speedment/speedment-doc/pages/hazelcast.md

 ```text
 My custom changes were applied
 ```
+Any number of `HazelcastConfigModifierComponent` classes may be added to the builder and they will be applied in order of injection.

 ## Ingesting Data via a Client
 Ingesting data from a database into the Hazelcast server nodes is greatly simplified with a provided utility class named `IngestUtil`.